ethereum/act/README.md

 Language
 ========

-Acts are based on behaviours from the specified smart contract.
-Take the following toy state machine written in Solidity as an example:
+Act specifications are functional descriptions of the behaviour of a smart contract.
+Take the following toy state machine written in Solidity as an
+example:

 ```sol
 contract StateMachine {